The “Secret” to Great Design

 - Treat each project as an exciting new adventure.

-Let’s face it, some projects are more enjoyable that others.
+Let’s face it, some projects are more enjoyable than others.
 The trick is to keep a fresh outlook and treat each project like a new learning experience: an opportunity to try a different process or a challenge to better your skills.
 Each project deserves the same level of attention; what appears to be a simple project may turn into a more rewarding experience as a result of the work put in.

 - Design with three perspectives in mind: the designer’s, the client’s, and the user’s.